 California: Donut Bar

 Sorry, L.A. and San Francisco, you’ll have to go to San Diego for the best doughnuts in the state (and quite possibly in the U.S.) Don’t let the killer line deter you… the best things in life are worth the wait, like the Donut Bar’s strawberry split doughnut.

 631 B St., San Diego; 619-255-6360 or donutbar.com

 COLORADO: GLAZED & CONFUZED

-With a name perfectly appropriate for Denver, Glazed & Confuzed is a state-loved establishment.
+With a name perfectly appropriate for Colorado, Glazed & Confuzed is a state-loved establishment.
 The pastries here go beyond baking--it’s art, and our favorite exhibit is the the root-beer-glazed doughnut stuffed with Bavarian cream.